 Want to learn more about web application security testing?

 OAST improves the results returned by DAST security testing.
-In many ways, it is itself a DAST method, albeit one that can see "around corners".
-This is because "DAST" really just denotes a test that can't see the inner workings of an application.
+In many ways, it is itself a dynamic method, albeit one that can see "around corners".
+This is because "dynamic application security testing" really just denotes a test that can't see the inner workings of an application.
 This could also describe OAST.

-Conventional DAST is elegant in its simplicity.
+Conventional dynamic testing is elegant in its simplicity.
 In essence it sends payloads to a target application and analyses the responses that come back - just like a real attacker might:

 When you send a DAST payload and your target comes back to you with a response suggesting a vulnerability, you can be pretty sure it's real.
 Dynamic testing has achieved the success it has, because it works well in these situations.